cmillar70/complexcar/README.md

 - easily replaceabe battery

 # Timeline
--november 2022: initial plan for wiring and coding -december 2022: prototype
+- november 2022: initial plan for wiring and coding
+- december 2022: prototype
--february 2023: final plan for wiring and coding
+- february 2023: final plan for wiring and coding
--May 2023: done
+- May 2023: done

 ### Possible additions for after we're done
--constant acceleration
+- constant acceleration
--looks cool
+- looks cool
--collects data and gives feedback
+- collects data and gives feedback

 ## Materials
--acrylic for laser cutting the body
+- acrylic for laser cutting the body
--wheels
+- wheels
--4 small motors for the wheels
+- 4 small motors for the wheels
--a dial
+- a dial
--probably some other stuff
+- probably some other stuff

 ### Budget
 less than $500